The early years of Canadian independent music

 The original board consisted of Terry Brown, Bernie Finkelstein, Greg Hambleton, Paul Hoffert, Jack Richardson, Mel Shaw and Tom Williams.
 Early Presidents included Greg Hambleton of Axe Records, Tom Williams of Attic Records as well as Bob Morten and John Watt.

-Since then well-respected industry figures such as Vic Wilson, Andrew Hermant, Al Mair, Ray Danniels, Bernie Finkelstein and, currently, Earl Rosen have served as President and Chair of the Board of Directors.
+Since then well-respected industry figures such as Vic Wilson, Andrew Hermant, Al Mair, Ray Danniels, Bernie Finkelstein, Earl Rosen, Shauna de Cartier, Lisa Logutenkow and Tim Potocic have served as President and Chair of the Board of Directors.

 CIRPA's original objectives were to: